Guidance

 It is also an offence under the Wildlife and Countryside Act 1981 to intentionally or recklessly:

-Hazel dormice are listed as rare and most threatened species under Section 41 of the Natural Environment and Rural Communities Act (2006).
-You must have regard for the conservation of Section 41 species as part of your planning decision.
+Hazel dormice are included on the list of species of principle importance in England under section 41 of the Natural Environment and Rural Communities Act (2006).
+They are also listed as vulnerable on the Red List for England’s Mammals, on the Mammal Society website.
+You must consider the conservation of hazel dormice as part of your planning decision.
 Find out more about your biodiversity duty.

 The developer must comply with the legal protection of hazel dormice.